Sergeus/Sergeus.github.io/_posts/2017-11-19-AzurillGenderSwap.md

 Unfortunately for Azurill's gender swapping history, Game Freak changed this behavior in Generation 6 (X & Y), so female Azurills now always evolve into female Marills.
 But it did remain that way for 3 generations (approximately 10 years)!

 This particular edge case isn't one that has tripped me up in [PokémonCompDB](/pokemoncompdb.html), because I don't (yet) generate databases for generations prior to Generation 6.
-But it's one that came up as interesting trivia while I was doing other research.
+Instead, it's one that came up as interesting trivia while I was doing other research.